Frequently Asked Questions

 No, but we have great connections with industry in both Australia and the USA.
 Every student who graduates and follows our job search plan will find endless career support throughout their life in technology.

-What is the industry average starting salary for a junior developer?
+What is the industry average salary earned by a software developer?